Nearshoring as a Long-Term Strategy

 Reduced operational overhead

-Enhanced access to new digital capabilities
+Enhanced access to experienced professionals

 Greater resilience against macroeconomic uncertainty